 Thinning hair in women is reversible!

-So, take a breath in, don’t give up on that glorious hairstyle you want just yet, and read on to know how to reverse thinning hair after menopause.
+So, take a breath in, don’t give up on your beautiful hair, and read on to learn how to reverse thinning hair after menopause.

 Hair Thinning in Women After Menopause: What it is and Why it Happens

 What is Hair Loss with Menopause?

 Hair thinning in women, commonly known as Menopausal Hair Loss or Female Pattern Baldness, is a natural process for aging women in their menopause.
 Female Pattern Baldness is also the most common type of hair loss in women with menopause.
 Thinning of hair in menopausal women generally appears in the frontal hairline, characterized by widening at the top of the scalp area.

 Although the extent of hair thinning varies from woman to woman, certain ethnic descent are more vulnerable to hair thinning as Europeans are more likely to experience menopausal hair loss than Native Americans or Asians.
 However, most women in their 50s generally go through this process of hair loss during or after menopause.
 Having said that, menopause can arrive earlier in life for some.

 A new 2022 study published in the Menopause Journal found that more than half (52.2%) of the study’s 200 participants 50- 65 years old experienced thinning hair and female pattern hair loss.
 Older age was also significantly related to thinning hair in women with menopause.
 So, when untreated or unprevented, hair loss in women during menopause worsens as age progresses.

 Hair loss is not limited only to women.
 Men also experience hair loss as they age.
 However, unlike the social expectation that men experience balding or thinning hair as they age, in women—especially menopausal women—thinning hair and hair loss is generally not discussed.
 This is despite hair thinning being a major concern to a woman’s mental health.
 It is even more common than we think.